RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ![PatternModal Image](../assets/images/PatternModal005_500.jpg){: width="300" .align-center }

-## Player Story
+## Pattern Player Story

-The Player Stories that are displayed on this page are Stories that were specifically written about this Pattern.
-Tapping on the Player Story will open it in the Player Story view so that you can read the whole story, and any Insights that other players have added to it.
+The Player Stories that are displayed on the kabob menu page are Stories that were specifically written about this Pattern.
+Tapping on a Player Story will open it in the Player Story view so that you can read the whole story, and any Insights that other players have added to it.

 ## Queue this Pattern